Removing Toxic People From Your Life In 9 Steps

 2. Establish And Maintain Boundaries

-Toxic people drain your resources by constantly pushing you to work harder to please them, making you compromise more and more.
-This is exhausting, and transgresses all acceptable relationship boundaries.
+Manipulative and toxic people drain your resources by constantly pushing you to work harder to please them, making you compromise more and more.
+This is exhausting and transgresses all acceptable relationship boundaries.

 3. Don’t Be Pulled Into Crises